freenas/freenas-docs/userguide/intro.rst

 * OpenZFS is up-to-date with Illumos and slightly ahead due to support for sorted scrubs which were ported from ZFS on Linux.
-Notable improvements include channel programs, SLOG/L2ARC device removal, more resilient volume import, the ability to import a pool with missing vdevs, pool checkpoints, improved compressed ARC performance, and ZIL batching.
-Note that many of these improvements have not yet been integrated into the UI.
+Notable improvements include channel programs, data disk removal, more resilient volume import, the ability to import a pool with missing vdevs, pool checkpoints, improved compressed ARC performance, and ZIL batching.
+Note that many of these improvements need further testing so have not yet been integrated into the UI.

 * `ncdu <https://dev.yorhel.nl/ncdu>`_ has been added to the base system.
   This CLI utility can be used to analyze disk usage from the console or